lenjoseph/ToDo_MCP/README.md

 # Functionality

 This application manages a collection of to-do items, and augments the functionality by adding metadata relative to priority, completion, and other dependencies.

-Tools are provisioned based on functional domain, which includes data manipulation and retrival, task prioritization, and external research for the current weather.